ltonetwork/documentation/getting-started/tutorial/inviting-friends.md

 ```

 {% hint style="warning" %}
 The workflow engine can only capture outbound HTTP requests.
-It's can't mock requests, but needs to work with an actual service or you need to setup a custom mocked service yourself.
+It can't mock requests, but needs to work with an actual service or you need to setup a custom mocked service yourself.
 {% endhint %}